Kisenosato set to gain promotion, becoming first Japan-born yokozuna in 19 years | The Japan Times

 Luck was on Kisenosato’s side at the New Year Basho, with up-and-down Mongolian yokozuna Harumafuji and Kakuryu both withdrawing.
 Fellow ozeki Goeido also pulled out on the 13th day, gifting a win by default to Kisenosato.

 Eight of the last nine yokozuna secured promotion by winning their preceding two tournaments.
-Mongolian Kakuryu was the last to be promoted to yokozuna ahead of the May 2014 meet.
-He lost in a playoff that January despite finishing 14-1, but won the title in March.
+Mongolian Kakuryu, the last to be promoted to yokozuna ahead of the May 2014 meet, lost in a playoff that January despite finishing 14-1, but won the title in March.

-Hideshige Moriya, the council’s chairman, had said Sunday he does not expect any panel members to oppose Kisenosato’s promotion with his performance meeting the requirement of two straight titles or results as good.

 So often accused of being mentally fragile, Kisenosato has finished second-best at a meet 12 times.
 After Kotoshokigu and Goeido captured their first titles last year, Kisenosato had become the only Japanese-born ozeki not to have won a trophy.